emqx/blog/en/201912/emqx-rule-engine-series-writing-messages-to-tdengine.md

 ## Writing data using the TDEngine SDK

 TDEngine provides SDK applicable for multiple language platforms.
-The program can obtain data reported by smart door locks to EMQ X by subscribing to MQTT topics or consuming message middleware data, and then stitch the data into SQL and finally write it to TDEngine.
+The program can obtain data reported by smart door locks to EMQX by subscribing to MQTT topics or consuming message middleware data, and then stitch the data into SQL and finally write it to TDEngine.

 This article uses the method of subscribing to the [MQTT topic](https://www.emqx.com/en/blog/advanced-features-of-mqtt-topics) to obtain smart door lock reporting data.
 Considering that the amount of messages may grow to an amount that a single subscription client cannot afford, we use the **shared subscription** method to consume data.